-Now that “Triangle:…” is complete and published, Project #1 becomes a Grail Mythology with the working title, “The Pit”, in which my protagonist, Rick Townsend, will seek to learn the source and nature of a treasure being sought by a mysterious employer, who’s identity is being kept from him.
+Now that “Triangle:…” is complete and published, Project #1 becomes a Grail Mythology with the working title, “The Pit”, in which my protagonist, Rick Townsend, will seek to learn the source and nature of a treasure being sought by a mysterious employer, whose identity is being kept from him.
 In the course of his research, the story flashes back to medieval Europe and even ancient Roman times, in the same way that Michael and Kathleen Gear used historical period transitions in their trilogy, “The Anasazi Mysteries.”

 In the first of the four novels in this series, our protagonists, Rick Townsend and Monica Scott, begin researching their client’s sought treasure, a quest which leads them from mysterious carvings on an ancient stone, to an elderly widow who holds the key to their quest in an old, family Bible which they will come to call, “The Leichti Bible.”
 From there, our two intrepid heroes are inexorably drawn into the dangerous pursuit of objets de magie, long sought by powerful entities who will stop at nothing to gain their prize.
 At the same time, Rick and Monica become the targets of other powerful entities who are equally ruthless in their determination to prevent them from recovering the well hidden treasures.
 But, before we go further into plot, or characters, I think I should talk a bit about the genre itself.
 When I say, “Grail Mythology”, you say….
 You see, most people don’t know what I’m talking about.